Professional Counselling in Swansea

 Certificate in Relationship Counselling

-Post graduate Diploma in Coaching: Level 7 (awaiting result)
+Post Graduate Certificate in NLP Coaching: Level 7

 NVQ level 3 in Health and Social Care